Dir: Francois Truffaut

-Astonishingly, there is even such a scene the protagonist of this movie (played by Oskar Werner) is reading a cartoon
+Astonishingly, there is even such a scene as the protagonist of this movie (played by Oskar Werner) is reading

-magazine instead of a newspaper.
-As you probably know well, in historical China, actually there was such a period
+a cartoon magazine instead of a newspaper.
+As you probably know well, in historical China, actually there was such

-books were banned and burned.
-But, in this case, I presume writing activity itself was not the direct target of
+a period when books were banned and burned.
+But, in this case, I presume that writing activity itself was not the

-the prohibition, but rather, the particular background thoughts described in books must have been the actual target.
+direct target of the prohibition, but rather, the particular background thoughts described in books must have been

 This movie's crisp and abstract images are quite excellent.
 Thanks